kumarlabgit/ESL-PSC/README.md

 ## Command Line Usage ##
+The main CLI, `esl-psc`, now uses a high-performance unified Rust implementation of the analysis pipeline.
+It preserves the core CLI behavior while substantially reducing runtime for many analyses.

 The full CLI reference was split into its own page as a verbatim copy of the previous README section:

 - [`docs/commands/cli-reference.md`](docs/commands/cli-reference.md)